 Cordilleras Trail - 0.8 mi.

-From the parking lot, take the short (0.1 mi.) connector trail to the Cordilleras Trail, which parallels a service-only road.
+From the parking area, take the short (0.1 mi.) connector trail to the Cordilleras Trail, which parallels a service-only road.
 The trail later breaks away from the road and brings visitors to a quiet wooded valley with a bench, next to the Cordilleras Creek.

 Purisima Creek Redwoods